Q. When are homeowner dues payable and where do I send my payment?

 Q. Who do I contact regarding maintenance in the fitness center?

-A. Anita Nunez at The Clubhouse at Fall Creek, Monday – Friday.
+A. The Clubhouse Director, Monday – Friday.

 Q. What types of equipment are in the Fitness Center?